-YOU ARE JOINING THE LEADERSHIP OF AN ELITE OGANIZATION
+YOU ARE JOINING The Leadership of an ELITE OGANIZATION

-Welcome to Homenetmen, an Armenian organization with purpose, an organization that functions with a disciplined and orderly approach to tasks.
+Welcome to Homenetmen, an Armenian organization with a particular purpose, an organization that functions with an efficient and orderly approach to tasks.

-Homenetmen is one of the very few Armenian organizations that has had a consequential impact on Armenian life for over a century and still remains relevant today.
+HOMENETMEN IS ONE OF THE VERY FEW Armenian organizations that have had a consequential impact on Armenian life for over a century, and still remain timely.

 Established in 1918, Homenetmen has been a school to more than half a million scouts and athletes over the last centenary.
-As of January 1, 2019, it is the largest Armenian youth organization with 111 chapters all over the world.
+As of 1/1/2019, it is the largest Armenian youth organization with 111 chapters all over the world.
 It is up and running in 104 cities, in 24 countries.
 It has hundreds of thousands of supporters all over the world.
-It has over 25 thousand dues paying members - by far the largest of any other organization.
+It has over 25 thousand dues paying members, by far the largest of any other organization.

 Homenetmen is also incorporated in the Republic of Armenia and has over 1000 members.
-It operates in 10 cities with 14 chapters and has 2 campgrounds.
+It operates in 10 cities with 14 chapters and has 2 camps.
 Homenetmen-HASK is the official representative of Armenia at the World Organization of Scout Movement.